Sonali-Nayak07/codility/README.md

 7. Report will get generated under the cypress/reports/output.html

-Note - Please delete the reports folder prior to execution
+Note - Please delete the reports folder prior to execution In case the passphrase expires, that can be updated in the cypress.json env parameter named passphrase

 # Resources
-Executed Reports are avaialble to view under cypress/executed_reports Word document showcasing some screenshots of execution
+A sample screenshot of Executed Reports is avaialble to view under cypress/executed_reports and the html file.